kyma-project/community/concepts/observability-strategy/opentelemetry-operator/README.md

 ## Considerations, Risks, Potentials

-In the following several very relevant aspects are getting discussed in order to derive a architectural decision
+The following section discusses several very relevant aspects in order to derive a architectural decision.

 ### Simplification of own abstraction logic